Cartan Fluxes in $SU(3)$ Lattice Gauge Theory: Numerical Results and Perspectives

+where $i=1,2,3$ labels the three charged currents --- the quantities $j_\mu^{(i)}$ defined in Section \ref{Cartanbased} --- $\tilde{x}\in\tilde{\Lambda}$ represents a site on the dual lattice (i.e.\ the center of a lattice hypercube) with ${\tilde{x}}_\mu=x_\mu+0.5$ for all $\mu$ and the superscript $D$ refers to the diagonal procedure.
+For each combination of $\tilde{x},\mu,i$, we say that the corresponding cube around $\tilde{x}$ is charged if $j_\mu^{D}(\tilde{x})\vert_i$ is nonzero, and include its absolute value in the computation of the quantity $f_m$ defined in Ref.~\cite{Stack:2002ysv}.
+It counts the fraction of such charged cubes (which may be indexed by the lattice links) carrying magnetic current, averaged over the three charge components.
+We measured the density $f_m$ for $\beta=5.9$ (lattice volume $12^4$) and for $\beta=6.0$ (lattice volume $16^4$), respectively finding the values $1.26(1)\times 10^{-2}$ and $7.36(3)\times 10^{-3}$.
+Both values are in good agreement with the ones in Table 4 of Ref.~\cite{Stack:2002ysv} within the errors.

-where $\bar{f}_{\alpha\beta}$ is obtained by reducing $f_{\alpha\beta}$ to the fundamental hexagon and $\tilde{x}\in\tilde{\Lambda}$ denotes a point in the dual lattice, i.e., the center of a lattice cube.
-Then, in order to count the monopoles, we fix $\mu=4$ and look at each cube along the perpendicular direction.
-We identify the presence of a monopole whenever $j_4^{C}\ne (0,0)$.
-More generally, by the rotation invariance of the lattice, one could also examine how many $\mu$ components of $j^C_\mu$ are non-vanishing for each lattice cube, counting one monopole for each such component.
-The corresponding monopole density $\rho^C$ is then defined as this total count divided by the total number of lattice cubes
+We also evaluate the {\bf density of monopoles}, defined as follows.
+At a given site $\tilde{x}$, we fix $\mu=4$ and compute $j_4^{D}$ as above, i.e.\ the total flux across the 3D lattice cube around $\tilde{x}$ defined by the remaining directions perpendicular to $\mu$.
+We identify the presence of a monopole whenever there is at least one nonzero component of $j_4^{D}(\tilde{x})$, defining the function $\eta_{\mu}(\tilde{x})=1$ or $0$ if a monopole is detected at $\tilde{x}$ or not.
+More generally, by the rotation invariance of the lattice, one can also average these monopole numbers over $\mu$.
+The corresponding monopole density is then defined as the total count divided by the total number of (dual) lattice points